-House panel chair: 'No choice' but to hold Barr in contempt

-House Speaker Nancy Pelosi, in a Washington Post interview on Wednesday, agreed Barr should be held in contempt.

-The fight over the complete report is just one aspect of a struggle between President Donald Trump and the Democrats investigating him, his business interests and administration, that seems destined for the courts, presenting political risks for both sides ahead of the 2020 presidential and congressional elections.
+White House asserts 'executive privilege' as House panel takes aim at Barr

+“Every single day the president is making the case” and “he’s becoming self-impeachable,” Pelosi told the Washington Post shortly before Trump invoked executive privilege, referring to the impeachment process in Congress for removing a president from office.

+Trump is stonewalling numerous investigations by the Democrats, who control the House, of his administration, family and business interests, with court action likely to follow.

-The judiciary panel was set to meet at 10 a.m.
-EDT (1400 GMT) and vote on a resolution recommending that the full House of Representatives find Barr in contempt of Congress.
-Panel staff and Justice Department officials worked behind the scenes in the hopes of a deal to avert the proceedings.
+The Judiciary Committee was slated to vote on a resolution recommending that the full House find Barr in contempt of Congress, even as committee staffers and Justice Department officials worked behind the scenes in the hopes of a deal to avert such action.

-Late on Tuesday, the Justice Department threatened to call on Trump to invoke executive privilege to completely withhold the unredacted report from Congress if House Democrats pushed ahead.

-Nadler blasted the department for abruptly breaking off “good faith negotiations” to invoke such privilege and said its legal arguments lacked “credibility, merit, or legal or factual basis.”

-“This kind of obstruction is dangerous,” he said in a statement late on Tuesday.
+“The American people see through Chairman Nadler’s desperate ploy to distract from the President’s historically successful agenda and our booming economy.
+Neither the White House nor Attorney General Barr will comply with Chairman Nadler’s unlawful and reckless demands,” Sanders said.

+“What a cynical, mean-spirited, counterproductive and irresponsible step it is,” said the panel’s top Republican, Doug Collins.

-Barr released a redacted version of Special Counsel Robert Mueller’s report on his 22-month investigation into Russian election meddling in the 2016 presidential campaign.
+Barr last month released a 448-page redacted version of Special Counsel Robert Mueller’s report on his 22-month investigation into Russian election meddling in the 2016 presidential election.

-Nadler subpoenaed the full document and underlying evidence, saying the material was necessary for lawmakers to determine whether Trump obstructed justice by trying to upend the Mueller probe.
+Nadler subpoenaed the full document and all underlying evidence, saying the material was necessary for lawmakers to determine whether Trump obstructed justice by trying to impede the Mueller probe.
 Barr missed two subpoena deadlines for turning over the material, the latest on Monday.

 “We remain unanimously determined on our side of the aisle to get the unredacted report, as we’ve demanded,” Representative Jamie Raskin, a Democrat on Nadler’s committee, told reporters.